Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is concise (two sentences), front-loading the core purpose.
-Every sentence adds value, but the second sentence about 'expert' could be integrated.
+The description is concise with only two sentences, front-loading the core purpose.
+Every sentence adds value without redundancy.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.